odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

-But you still have to be carefull, because contextual [escaping](https://twig.symfony.com/doc/3.x/filters/escape.html) in HTML documents is hard not possible for now.
+But you still have to be carefull, because contextual [escaping](https://twig.symfony.com/doc/3.x/filters/escape.html) in HTML documents is hard.

 For example, if you want to put an value into an HTML attribute, then the value has to be [html attribute encoded](https://twig.symfony.com/doc/3.x/filters/escape.html).